ludwick/unicode-decode/README.md

 Pass in a string as an argument:

 ```
-unicode-decode -s "some interesting string"
+unicode-decode -t "some interesting string"
 ```

 Or from standard input: